andyrichardson/simply-workspaces/README.md

 ## Installation

-The easiest way to get started is by getting this from the [Gnome Extensions site](https://extensions.gnome.org/extension/4343/simply-workspaces/).
+The easiest way to get started is by getting this from the [Gnome Extensions site](https://extensions.gnome.org/extension/4343/simply-workspaces/) (currently awaiting review).

 ### Manual installation